Maui Scuba Diving Fish Guide

 Kahekili Beach Park, Kaʻanapali

 Spiny lobsters are much smaller than the lobsters that initially come to mind.
-Three species of spiny lobster are found in Hawaii.
+You find three species of spiny lobster in Hawaii.
 They can be hard to find because they like to hide during the day.
 Although they have been a delicacy in Hawaiʻi for many years, declining numbers have made them off-limits to commercial fishing.

 Ula-Papapa